-Online ads allow you to reach people who you’ve never connected with before and also allow you to get really specific about the type of client you are targeting.
-For example, if you’re a freelance engagement photographer, you will most likely be targeting twenty-to-thirty-somethings who live in your area.
+Online ads allow you to reach people you’ve never connected with before.
+With ads, you can specify the type of client you’re targeting.
+For example, if you’re a freelance engagement photographer, you might target thirty-somethings in your area.

 8. Up your Pinterest game

-When talking about social media and business, one platform that often gets forgotten is Pinterest.
-But Pinterest is an incredible tool to help drive new traffic to your website and new clients into your inbox.
-Plus, Pinterest also allows you to pay to promote your pins, meaning you can advertise within the platform, too.
+With 89% of Pinterest users looking for inspiration, it’s an incredible tool to help drive new traffic to your website and get clients into your inbox.
+Pinterest also allows you to pay to promote your pins, and even sell products!

-Here’s how one freelancer has used Pinterest to attract new clients:
+Here’s how one freelancer has used Pinterest to get new clients:

 9. Host an event (virtual or IRL!)

-If you’re a social media manager, you could host an online workshop on growing your Instagram followers or how to use Twitter more effectively.
-Whatever your niche, think about the challenges that your ideal client may face and try to answer them in the workshop.
+If you’re a social media manager, you could host an online (or in-person) workshop on growing your Instagram followers.
+Whatever your niche, think about your client needs and try to serve them in a workshop or event.

 10. Develop an online course

-Online courses are relatively easy to make, even if you’re not super tech-savvy.
+You can also build a YouTube channel to gain traffic and promote your business.
+Online courses are easy to make, even if you’re not super tech-savvy.
 Check out Melyssa Griffin’s online courses on building online courses or try out Teachable to get started.

 11. Email list

-Attract new email subscribers through your blog with online events and courses, or create a free download that requires an email address to receive.
-Stay in touch with your list by sending regular newsletters and offer limited-time promotions and deals.
-Be sure to always add value and keep them reading by offering tips and advice, too.
+Attract new email subscribers through your website with online events and courses, or create a free download that’s sent through an email signup.
+Send newsletters and offer limited-time promotions and deals.
+Add value and keep them reading by offering tips and advice, too.